The object of the researcher’s research is plant leaves: from suitability for nutrition to influence on our microbiota | Business

 The latest confirmation has just arrived that the fruit of our joint work – an article on the antioxidant effects of several different species of actinidia – has been accepted and published in the international scientific journal Antioxidants.

 The applicability of my work is very broad.
-Speaking specifically about the leaves and roots of sea buckthorn, hemp and cardiac aralia, they can be applied in the food industry, cosmetics and pharmaceuticals as extracts or the same prebiotics.
+Speaking specifically regarding the leaves and roots of sea buckthorn, hemp and cardiac aralia, they can be applied in the food industry, cosmetics and pharmaceuticals as extracts or the same prebiotics.
 What was surprising when we delved into the leaves: although they are low in sugar, various phenolic compounds may have prebiotic potential.
-By the way, after studying the extracts of these plants with Portuguese scientists, we got excellent results, so right now I am preparing a new scientific publication based on them.
+By the way, following studying the extracts of these plants with Portuguese scientists, we got excellent results, so right now I am preparing a new scientific publication based on them.

 – You often attend and closely follow international conferences and scientific events: where do you think scientific technologies are moving now, what trends do you notice?